aaroncarsonart/TarotRL/README.md

 # TarotRL

+*NOTE: Some of this README is quite out of date, reflecting the state of the project as when it was initially started in 2019 and then shortly after shelved for over two years.
+It does not reflect the active development which has been taking place since I picked the project up again in 2021.
+The [Gameplay](#gameplay), [Depencencies](#dependencies), and [Build](#build) sections have been kept up-to-date and so are accurate.*

+---

 A very in-progress procedurally generated Roguelike, developed in Java using [Ziron](https://github.com/Hexworks/zircon) to render ASCII tile map graphics.

 ![Screenshot](screenshots/TarotRL-Screenshot-01.png)